rgeraldes24/solc/docs/contributing.rst

 .. _solidity_language_design:

-Solidity Language Design
+Hyperion Language Design
 ========================

-To actively get involved in the language design process and to share your ideas concerning the future of Solidity, please join the `Solidity forum <https://forum.soliditylang.org/>`_.
+To actively get involved in the language design process and to share your ideas concerning the future of Hyperion, please join the `Hyperion forum <https://forum.soliditylang.org/>`_.

-The Solidity forum serves as the place to propose and discuss new language features and their implementation in the early stages of ideation or modifications of existing features.
+The Hyperion forum serves as the place to propose and discuss new language features and their implementation in the early stages of ideation or modifications of existing features.

-As soon as proposals get more tangible, their implementation will also be discussed in the `Solidity GitHub repository <https://github.com/ethereum/solidity>`_ in the form of issues.
+As soon as proposals get more tangible, their implementation will also be discussed in the `Hyperion GitHub repository <https://github.com/ethereum/hyperion>`_ in the form of issues.

 In addition to the forum and issue discussions, we regularly host language design discussion calls in which selected